Registering your Cellular Booster

 Can I change around antennas?

-One of the other stipulations of the new FCC rules is that consumer boosters can no longer be sold other than as part of a kit that includes all necessary wires and antennas.
+One of the other stipulations of the FCC rule is that consumer boosters can no longer be sold other than as part of a kit that includes all necessary wires and antennas.
 This is meant to ensure that whatever is installed matches what was submitted to the FCC for testing.

 There is nothing that technically prevents an end-user from changing around antennas at a later date, and the rules do allow for booster antenna upgrade kits to be sold as well.
 But to stay compliant - all additional antennas should at least meet manufacturer specifications.